September 4, 2023

 After you have written some basic home page content describing your site’s area of expertise, and some “about” and “contact page” content to provide authority and legitimacy to searchers, you are mostly going to be focused on writing informational blog articles.

-Each post should be densely informational and focused on helping readers take the next step to leave their contact information for a lead.
+Each article should be densely informational and focused on helping readers take the next step to leave their contact information for a lead.

-Content that doesn’t serve this purpose can still help you rank, but it’s not helpful to draw in visitors with the wrong intentions.
-To explore that more, let’s return to our example where we’re building a site to target landscapers in Hillsboro.
+Content that doesn’t serve this purpose can still help you rank websites in search engines, but it’s not helpful to draw in visitors with the wrong intentions.
+To explore that more, let’s return to our example where we’re building a rank and rent site to target landscapers in Hillsboro.

 Let’s say that your research revealed that the installation of gardens was a service without a lot of keyword difficulty.
 Let’s even narrow that down to “Native Plant Gardens”.